marvY-O/staruml-cpp/README.md

 - converted to _Cpp Class_. (as a separate `.h` file)
 - `visibility` property to one of modifiers `public`, `protected`, `private`.
 If visibility is not setted, consider as `protected`.
-- all method will treated as pure virtaul.
+- all method will treated as pure virtual.

 ### UMLEnumeration